-The student is expected to have completed courses in modern abstract algebra, real analysis (advanced calculus) beyond calculus of several variables, linear algebra, and probability.
-Those courses are prerequisite to advanced courses required for the M.A. and M.S. degrees.
+The student is expected to have completed courses in real analysis (advanced calculus) beyond calculus of several variables, linear algebra, and modern abstract algebra or probability.
+Those courses are advanced courses required for the M.S. degree.

 After having been admitted, candidates will confer with their academic adviser in the department of mathematics no later than the day of graduate enrollment.
 A tentative program of courses will be prepared; candidates may select programs with concentrations in pure mathematics, applied mathematics, or statistics.